 For those looking to get something removed from Google search results, it may be even more difficult to do so in light of an emerging trend of Google declining court ordered removal requests.
+Also, check out our other post if you’re wondering how to remove your name and personal information from Google.

 About Google’s Removal Policies